dtinth/redux-waitfor/README.md

 My `transcript` reducer consumes these series of events (actions) and produces the transcript of what I just said (e.g. “40 Baht food”).

-From the `transcript`, I need to derive an `interpretation` of the spoken text (e.g. `{ amount: 40, category: "food" }`).
+From the `transcript`, I need to derive an `interpretation` from the spoken text (e.g. `{ amount: 40, category: "food" }`).

 From the `interpretation`, I need to derive an expense entry which will be saved